bmfrosty/SimpleBX/README.md

 # This is totally a work in progress.
 No bug reports for the system yet please.
 Feel free if any of the generators don't work as described.
-# SimpleBX
+# This is no longer called SimpleBX
-Simple BX compatible RPG System
+# This is a document about using the principles that guided rule changes for Dolmenwood with OSE.
+Maybe call it Dio?

-Simple BX is a less of a complete RPG system, but more of a list of references to other documents in order to put together a more modern BX.
-Maybe someday I'll get permission from all the sources to compile this into a single PDF (or *gasp* a POD book), but for now it will just be links and a little text as glue.
+Dio OSR RPG System

-Damage on a successful weapon attack is no longer depedent on the weapon, but on the class instead.
-It's the same as the Hit Die used for hit points.
-It still has to be an appropriate weapon.
-For instance, a Wizard can't use a 2-Handed sword.
+This is a less of a complete RPG system, but more of a list of references to Dolmenwood in order to put together a more modern BX.
+I'm copying and pasting parts of the rule system available in the [online reference](https://www.dolmenwood.necroticgnome.com/rules/doku.php?id=start) to make this more legible.
+If Gavin Norman/Necrotic Gnome/Exalted Funeral reaches out to me and asks me to take down or rewrite it, I will.
+If you use or enjoy this document, please consider purchasing OSE and Dolmenwood from Necrotic Gnome, written by Gavin Norman, distributed by Exalted Funeral.

-I don't really want to reinvent the wheel.
-So the first and biggest references that I'll use are from Gavin Norman's systems and SRDs.
-I'll include a bunch of links.
+Race and Class are separate in this document.
+The intent is that they act enough like B/X to not make much of a difference.

-Whatever you call it, DM, GM, Referee, Judge, Labyrinth Lord, or whatever, we'll call them Referees.
+The ELF fighter/mage is excluded for now.

 # First rules
 * The Referee is always right, and if they say that character creation works differently, then in their game character creation works differently.
 Same with everything else.